Chris Hillman

 AudioFuse Studio USB-C Interface

-by AudioFuse Studio USB-C Interface | reviewed by Scott McChane
+BY AudioFuse Studio USB-C Interface | reviewed by Scott McChane

 Manufacturers are still pumping out recording interfaces during this global pandemic, but self-imposed isolation has many of us contemplating and planning how we might best move forward with audio production.
 Still, music-making continues.
 Here's the good news: Healthy competition among...